 Initiatives under Clean Gilgit and Hunza project

 “Clean Gilgit and Hunza Project” focuses on waste segregation and recycling systems for Gilgit and Hunza.
 We have installed two baling machines, one in Hunza and the other in Gilgit, that will encourage waste management of around 200,000 KGs of plastic and paper packaging waste in 2021, eventually leading up to 1000 tons by 2025 to make the region waste-free and promote sustainable tourism in the region.
 Under this project, we will be installing 24 benches and waste bins at popular tourist locations in Gilgit and Hunza.
-These benches and waste bins are made from the recycled plastic waste collected in Gilgit and Hunza.

 We have also donated 15,000 reusable bags to the both the District Councils for further distribution among the communities during 2021.
 KADO has extended support for different community awareness initiatives for communities and different stakeholders in the area.
 The project, which is first of its kind at such a high altitude tourist locations, shall make a positive environmental impact at both local and national level.